 Lime Avenue ponds Restoration Project

-The project will inlvove de-silting, removal of recent (c1980's) modifications and re-instating the original watercourse between the two ponds.
-When our team have completed the project the ponds will be a wonderful spot for both visitors and our wildlife to enjoy.
+The project involved de-silting, removal of recent (c1980's) modifications and re-instating the original watercourse between two ponds along Lime Avenue.

 The pond first shows up on a map in 1740 as one pond.
 It was described in 1810 as a series of pits alongside the margins of the Lime Avenue.
 Lime Avenue was planted in 1670’s and there was a substantial re-planting between 1840 and 1860 and the species of Lime tree was changed from Common Lime to Large Leaved Lime.

-1824 still shown as one pond on map
+1824 still shown as one pond on the map.

 1850 first time it is shown as 2 ponds

 1871 ponds no longer functioning, silted up and overgrown.

 1909 ponds fully restored by Thomas Wodehouse the 2nd Lord Newton.
 At this point the Lime tree were removed and shrubbery was planted including Golden Yew, this was thought to create more of a duck flight pond as part of the hunting estate.

 1980’s saw additions to the Lime Avenue ponds which involved a silt trap, a water feature in the dam to reduce stagnation, flagstones to aid visitors and an upper island.

 Now that the project is complete, the ponds have provided better breeding conditions for newts, dragonflies, damselflies and bats.